“Mindfulness is about being fully awake in our lives. It is about seeing the beauty in every moment.” — Dr. Jon Kabat-Zinn

 Before discussing strategies, you might wonder, “Why is it so hard for me to meditate?”
 Don’t worry—it’s normal!
 Understanding these challenges is the first step to making meditation easier.

-- Distractions: A noisy environment or busy mind can make focus difficult.
+1. Distractions: A noisy environment or a busy mind can make focus difficult.

 Realizing these issues is the first step to overcoming them.